 Konkola Copper Mines (KCM) is Zambia's largest copper producing mine and is majority-owned by Vedanta Resources.
 Vedanta bought KCM from Anglo American in 2004.
 Since then, Vedanta have overseen a scaling up in its operations while presiding over an extremely poor record on environmental abuses, infringements on internationally accepted labour standards and has continued to pay very little tax to the national government.

 In 1990s mining companies took advantage of the fact that the Zambian state was desperate to secure new investment to negotiate their purchase of the state-owned Zambia Consolidated Copper Mines (ZCCM) assets under ‘Development Agreements’ that exempt them from covering most of ZCCM’s liabilities, including pensions for its employees, from paying most taxes, and from many national laws, for example on environmental pollution.
 These agreements have a highly unusual legal status, only otherwise accorded the Zambian Constitution.
 They cannot be contradicted by future legislation as ‘Stability Periods’ ensure the policies in place when agreements were made cannot be changed for between 15 and 20 years.
 In some cases, by the end of these periods, all of the copper ore remaining in the mines will have been removed.
 Given their massive implications, what is amazing about the Development Agreements is that they had been kept secret until uncovered in 2006.

-what must happen
+What must happen

 Financial institutions that have a social ethic or a concept of responsible lending should sever ties with Vedanta Resources.